If you're a council tenant and you would like to buy your rented home at a discount, the Right to Buy scheme is available.

 Completing the purchase of your home

 Once you have informed us that you are satisfied with the sale price and that you wish to continue with your application, we will prepare your application to be sent to the London Borough of Tower Hamlets legal team for completion.
 We will make every effort to do this within a reasonable time period and we will you tell when your application has been sent to the legal team.
+Prior to this time we would have asked for your Solicitors' details.

-The legal team will send a sales pack to your solicitors proposing a date for completion of the purchase.
+The legal team will send a sales pack to your Solicitors proposing a date for completion of the purchase.

 Delays in processing your application - your rights